medcomdk/dk-medcom-notes/docs/index.md

 </figure>

-> Clinical Guidelines for application and use cases are in both Danish and English.
-The remaining documentation will be in English.

 ## 1 Standard Documentation {#standard}
 On the project page for <a href="INDSÆT LINK" target="_blank">Shared notes on NSPOP</a>, the following documentation can be found: